nes-lab/shepherd/docs/dev/contributing.rst

 To run the full range of python tests, have a copy of the source code on a BeagleBone.
 Build and install from source (see `Development setup`_ for more).
-Change into the ``software/python-package`` directory and run the following commands to:
+Change into the ``software/python-package`` directory on the BeagleBone and run the following commands to:

 - install dependencies of tests
 - run testbench